BenSwanepoel965/WyzeTalk/README.md

 ```

 Once syntactical formatting is deemed to be sufficient or it reaches a collection of errors it cannot fix, the program will move onto semantical content-linting whereby the type-checking and other content specific linting will take place.
 This is done using predetermined schema, 1 for the general file and 1 for the sql_params section specific to the sql template listed before it in the sql_template field.

+The output (in the output panel) will be of the following form:

+1. [error] Field '<field in .yaml file>' should be <expected type>, got <found type>.
+2. [info] <field in SQL template file> was found in the SQL template but not in the config file.

 ## 2. Report CoPilot